SKunzendorf/0303_INCASI/README.md

 **1. PREPARE LONG DATAFRAME: `LOG_ENCODE`**
 * Long df with one row per trial

-**1.A.** Regression equations (*Weissler,1968*) are computed to determine Systolic time intervals
+**1.A.** Compute regression equation (*Weissler,1968*) to determine pre-ejection period

-**1.B.** Time points of behavioural responses are analysed relative to the heartbeat
+**1.B.** Analysis of behavior relative to the heartbeat

-**1.B.1.** Define the relative timepoint within R-R interval, length of R-R interval, and heart rate for each key press
+**1.B.1.** For each key press, define the relative timepoint within the R-R interval, the R-R interval length, and the respective heart rate

 * The relative phase of each key press (i.e. picture onset) is computed within the cardiac cycle, indicated in the ECG as the interval between the previous and the following R peak

-**1.B.2.** Define the circular onset and cardiac phase of each key press (cf. Manuscript *Figure 2b*)
+**1.B.2.** For each key press, define the circular onset and cardiac phase (cf. Manuscript *Figure 2b*)

-* **Circular analysis**: to exploit the oscillatory (repeating cycle of cardiac events) character of the heartbeat
+1. **Circular analysis**: to exploit the oscillatory (repeating cycle of cardiac events) character of the heartbeat

   - According to its relative timing within this R-R interval, radian values between 0 and 2π are assigned to each stimulus (*Ohl et al., 2016; Pikovsky, Rosenblum, & Kurths, 2003; Schäfer, Rosenblum, Kurths, & Abel, 1998*).

-* **Binary analysis**: to exploit the phasic (two distinct cardiac phases: systole and diastole) character of the heartbeat
+2. **Binary analysis**: to exploit the phasic (two distinct cardiac phases: systole and diastole) character of the heartbeat

   - To account for inter-individual differences in cardiac phase lengths, participant-specific phases are computed based on the ECG (for detailed description of the binning procedure cf. Manuscript *Supplementary Methods*)
   - Picture onsets are binned into either individual systole, diastole, or non-defined cardiac phases (pre-ejection period, 50ms security window between end of stystole and start of diastole)